Pureblueessentialsorg/pureblueessentials.com.au/content/shop/wasclo01/index.md

 **B﻿uy 3 or more and receive 10% off** (discount automatically applied in at checkout).

 They'll last a long time so here's a few tips to sanitise them when you need to:

-- put in the washing machine
+* put in the washing machine
-- place flat in the dishwasher
+* place flat in the dishwasher
-- place in a heatproof bowl with boiled water and a small amount of soap, dishwashing liquid or sanitising wash, then soak for 5 minutes
+* place in a heatproof bowl with boiled water and a small amount of soap, dishwashing liquid or sanitising wash, then soak for 5 minutes

 A﻿s these are lovingly handmade, you may find some natural variation in the size or colour.
+If there's one design that you really want, email us and let us know as soon as possible after your purchase.